gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 Yes.
 I feel your pain.
 I've been there.

 I've felt the anger at Claude code.
 The "WTF are you effing doing" thought.
-The "Don't 'you're absolutely right' bullshit me and listen to what I'm telling you" thought.
+The "Don't 'you're absolutely right' BS me and listen to what I'm telling you" thought.
 My polite "That didn't work either.
 Please think harder and plan before doing any changes" when you wanted to shout "you effing moron don't have an effing clue.
 Don't effing change an effing letter of the code until you're effing sure of what you're effing doing".

 Yes, the "you've reached your 5h limit".

 Yes.
 I discovered that GOOGLE_CLIENT_ID was being leaked to client code (and likely other sensitive variables).

-The rage was too much to put into words.
-But I've felt it.

 **I've felt all of that**.